When I first started in the VPN industry, finding a provider that was suitable for Linux operating systems was almost impossible.

-HideMyAss is possibly the largest VPN provider on the planet in terms of public awareness.
+HideMyAss is possibly the largest Linux VPN service on the planet in terms of public awareness.
 It's almost impossible not to of heard of this industry mammoth.

-That said HMA is one of the longest standing providers that have offered Linux support which makes them an ideal choice if you're a Linux aficionado.
+That said HMA is one of the longest-standing VPN services that have offered Linux support which makes them an ideal choice if you're a Linux aficionado.

-HideMyAss offer one of the most complete GUI applications for Ubuntu.
-If that doesn't suit you, then command- line interface software is available for PPTP, L2TP, and even OpenVPN protocols.
+HideMyAss VPN has the most complete graphical user interface (GUI) client for Ubuntu.
+If that doesn't suit you, then command-line interface software is available for PPTP, L2TP, and even OpenVPN protocols.

-On top of the software support, there is also a rather in-depth knowledge base available covering topics like IP Binding and also how to set-up using the OAST tool amongst other useful guides.
+On top of the software support, this VPN client offers a rather in-depth knowledge base available covering topics like IP addresses Binding and also how to set-up using the OAST tool amongst other useful guides.

 Why you need a VPN for Linux

-You might be thinking – Linux is much safer than Windows, why should I use a VPN in the first place?
+You might be thinking – Linux is much safer than Windows, why should I use a Linux VPN client in the first place?

-The thing is, the type of protection VPN offers has little to do with the security of the system.
+The thing is, the type of protection VPNs offer has little to do with the security of the system.

-Here are some of the main benefits of using a VPN with your Linux device:
+Here are some of the main benefits of using VPN services with your Linux device:

 1. Achieve online privacy

-If you use the internet without a VPN, the data travelling between your device and a server that supports the website you are visiting can be viewed by all kinds of online entities.
+If you use the internet without a Linux VPN client, the data traveling between your device and a server that supports the website you are visiting can be viewed by all kinds of online entities.

-The government, hackers, advertisers, websites themselves, and many others that monitor online traffic for who knows what reason.
+The government, hackers, advertisers, websites themselves, and many others who monitor online traffic for who knows what reason.